Pro Cyclist Power Output: Train Like a Tour de France Rider & Raise FTP

 In this article, we’ll take a look at Brandon McNulty’s pro cycling training schedule and how he prepared for the 2022 season.
 In the 2022 season, McNulty won three races (including a stage of Paris-Nice) and had a breakout ride as a domestique for Tadej Pogačar at Le Tour de France.

-Most professional cyclists traditionally begin their winter training for cycling in November after a few weeks of time off the bike, cross training, or low key adventure rides.
+Most professional cyclists traditionally begin their winter pro cyclist training plan in November after a few weeks of time off the bike, cross training, or low key adventure rides.
 With racing gearing up in January or February for most professional cyclists, they must begin training early to ensure they are in good condition.

 Starting in November, McNulty wasted no time and jumped right into a 20-hour week.
 Throughout his November and December base training phases, his workouts typically consisted of a few key types of sessions: